 at St. Gertrud Church, Cologne.

 As a permantent installation in the downtown of Cologne – Germany, the sentence FORGET YOUR FEAR / OUR FEAR runs as a loop conforming different moments of readibility.
 This project project was realized in the seminar platform 5:1 given at the Academy of Media Arts Cologne with a group of art students.

 Urban Screen in Cologne’s Downtown consisting (40X8 ft.).
 With the friendly support of Giga Center.

-Based on Dgiga Vertov’s manifesto Kino Auge , Cine Ojo 2.0 approach the same idea by using an approach of a generative documentary, where the process of montage is realised by the combination of algorithmic driven movements and the interaction driven by the curiosity of the visitor of the installation.
+Based on Dgiga Vertov’s manifesto Kino Auge , Cine Ojo 2.0 approaches the same idea by using an approach of a generative documentary, where the process of montage is realized by the combination of algorithmic driven movements and the interaction driven by the curiosity of the visitor of the installation.

 Metronóm.
-Centro de Arte Contemporaeno Rafael Tous, Barcelona.
+Centro de Arte Contemporaneo Rafael Tous, Barcelona.

 Videobeamer, table, motion capture system, code, 4-Ch Sound-installation.